Renormalisation and matching of massless scalar correlation functions in Soft de Sitter Effective Theory: Soft de Sitter Effective Theory

 Similarly to the case of the EFT couplings, we added the superscript ``0" to the definition of the bare initial-condition functions $\Xi^{\sigma_1,...,\sigma_{n};0}_{n-m,m}$, since we anticipate that they will need to be renormalised.
 We also implemented the restrictions implied by the $\Z_2$-symmetry under $\phi\rightarrow-\phi$ of the full theory.
 The functional $\mathcal{F}$ receives a series of corrections in {\em positive} powers of $\eta$ (more precisely, $\eta$ times momenta in momentum space), with the same field content as in \eqref{eq::ICfunctional}, from higher-order terms in the expansion in the correlation time $\eta$ in the early-time region, as discussed around Eq.~(4.7) in~\cite{Beneke:2023wmt}.
 Since these terms are power-suppressed relative to the corresponding leading terms, and disappear when $\eta\to 0$, we do not write them here.

 The $\Xi^{\sigma_1,...,\sigma_n;0}_{n-m,m}$ parameterise a Hermitian density matrix describing the initial state of the theory, so they must satisfy \cite{Garny:2009ni}

 In principle, all possible combinations of the CTP indices $\sigma_i$ are allowed.
-However, we use this formalism in an effective theory which is consistently matched to an underlying theory that, by construction, only involves interactions with all-plus or all-minus fields, and is furthermore conservative.
-Therefore, it will be enough to restrict ourselves to IC functions involving all-plus and all-minus CTP indices only, which can be summarised by a single index $\sigma$
+However, for the purpose of calculating equal-(late-)time correlation functions at given correlation time, we find for all examples considered that it is sufficient to match the underlying $\phi^4$ theory to an effective theory involving only interactions with all-plus or all-minus fields.
+Therefore, it will be enough to restrict the IC functions (and Lagrangian interactions as was assumed in \eqref{eq::SKint}) to the ones involving all-plus and all-minus CTP indices only.
+It is plausible that this holds generally, since the effective Lagrangian and IC functional by construction account for weakly coupled large momentum and early time correlations generated by the unitary and conservative dynamics of the underlying theory.
+The IC function can therefore be written in terms of a single index $\sigma=\pm$ as